AxelThevenot/dbt-assertions/README.md

 Easy-to-use macros `assertions()` and `assertions_filter()` empower users to customize without barriers data quality checks within the model YAML definition, adapting to specific data validation needs.

-🚀 **(coming soon) An Easy Shift from your Actual Workflows**
+🚀 **An Easy Shift from your Actual Workflows**

-A generic test `xxx()` to perform dbt tests as usual, testing the package easily without compromising your current workflows.
+A generic test `generic_assertions()` to perform dbt tests as usual, testing the package easily without compromising your current workflows.
+**you can test the package with this generic test easily without having to rebuild you table**

 ## Content